gn1173471/TOS-lua/README.md

 Remove the grey dimming background when the full map is opened (does not work in cities). [preview](https://i.imgur.com/IfcOlo9.jpg)

 #### RemovePetInfo
+Hide pet names and/or HP bars.
+If you have [cwAPI](https://github.com/fiote/treeofsavior-addons) installed, in-game slash commands will be available, however this is not a dependency for the core functionality of the addon.

 Available slash commands: